TheXu/USI_social_impact/README.md

     - NYC ZIPCODE SHAPEFILES
     - PAD

-Data directory "/raw_data" should be structured as indicated in notebook (how it's structured on CUSP server)
+- Data directory "/raw_data" should be structured as indicated in notebook (how it's structured on CUSP server)

-Filters for select features from each data set, aggregates and scales values for these features to the zip code level, and integrateds them.
+- This script filters for select features from each data set, aggregates and scales values for these features to the zip code level, and integrateds them.

-NOTE: for processing efficiency, you only must run PLUTO data loading once and create a pickle in your local directory /processed_data/master_pluto.pickle  and then you can commment out those lines and subsequently load the pickle.
+- NOTE: for processing efficiency, you only must run PLUTO data loading once and create a pickle in your local directory /processed_data/master_pluto.pickle  and then you can commment out those lines and subsequently load the pickle.

-- Output: a sparse matrix of approx 187 zip codes with 1400+ feature fields
+- OUTPUT: a sparse matrix of approx 187 zip codes with 1400+ feature fields